5 Best Saltwater Spinning Reels for 2018

 This is not to say you can never use freshwater reels in the saltwater, but it really does increase the risk of damaging your reel or at best shorten the lifespan.
 Even if you do thoroughly clean a freshwater reel after fishing in saltwater (see cleaning tips below), you may not be able to completely wash away all of the salt entangled in the line against the spool or within the reel body itself.

 What to Look for when Buying a Saltwater Spinning Reel?

 There are a number of qualities and components of the saltwater reel to consider before buying.
 Here are some ones to understand and pay close attention to before buying.

 Fighting large and fast swimmers in deep or spacious water requires a lot of fishing line, much more than you would expect to use while freshwater fishing.
 Sometimes reel spools for offshore fishing will be much larger in diameter or have a deeper spool to accommodate more line.
 It is absolutely essential that you use a fishing reel with a deep spool and more line capacity, so when those large fish decide to swim out hundreds of yards of line, you will have enough to fight back.

-It goes without saying, that most fish out of saltwater are exceptionally larger, stronger and faster than most freshwater species.
+It goes without saying, that most fish out of saltwater are exceptionally larger, stronger and faster than most freshwater species (like this photo of an African Pompano I caught in Mexico).
 You can certainly expect these fish to pull right past the tradition freshwater drag threshold and easily swing the balance of the fight into their own hands.
 Even if you’re fishing with a deep spool and hundreds of yards of line capacity, what good will it do you if you have no drag to stop it?
 It’s imperative that you select a good offshore spinning reel with maximum drag strength at the weight of species you’re fishing, and then some.

 Handles and Cranks